A key function of Projects Abroad is ensuring the health and safety of our volunteers, partners and host communities.

 A code of conduct for volunteers working with children

-Projects Abroad is committed protecting children from harm.
+Projects Abroad is committed to protecting children from harm.
 The best interests of the child are paramount and are the primary consideration in our decision-making.
 All our volunteers have to adhere to our Child Protection Policy which gives clear rules on to how volunteers should behave around children.

 Read our Child Protection Policy.